lingtalfi/Light_DeveloperWizard/README.md

 =============

+- 1.28.33 -- 2021-06-18

+    - update lka processes to generate classes compliant with open registration system for micro-permissions
+    - update lka processes to generate config compliant with modern Light_ControllerHub system (with execute instead of plugin/controller)
+    - add CreatePlanetInstallerExtendingLightDatabaseBasePlanetInstaller class

 - 1.28.32 -- 2021-06-04

     - update create basic service task, now adds type hint to the container property of the generated class